-No macroscopic or histopathological abnormalities in any organs examined were observed.
-Similarly, all clinical hematology values were within the historical control limits.
+No macroscopic or histopathological abnormalities were observed in any organs examined.
+All clinical hematology values were within historical control values.
 In male rabbits, no effects were observed on the epididymis and testes at any dose level.
+The reported no observed effect level (NOEL) for systemic toxicity in females was 130 mg/kg bw/day based on reduced bodyweight gain at the 2 highest doses.
+An NOEL for systemic effects in males was not reported due to reduced bodyweight gain at all doses.